MarkEdmondson1234/googleCloudRunner/README.md

 ## Ambition

 Point your R code at a function, that automatically deploys and runs it in the GCP cloud via an API endpoint.
+As a demo, will deploy R plumber APIs such as demonstrated here: https://github.com/MarkEdmondson1234/cloudRunR

 ## Install